Content Map Terms

 • Stage 0: Cancer hasn't spread.

-• Stages I, II, and III: Cancer has grown or has spread into nearby tissues and perhaps lymph nodes.
-The higher the stage, the farther the cancer has spread.
+• Stage I, II, or III: Cancer has grown or has spread into nearby tissues and perhaps lymph nodes.
+The higher the stage, the larger the tumour is or the farther the cancer has spread.

 • Stage IV: Cancer has spread beyond the lymph nodes into other parts of the body (metastasized).

 Most cancers can be described using the TNM system.
-But certain cancers—for example, cancers in children—use other staging systems.
+But other staging systems are used for certain cancers (for example, cancers in children).

 Tumour grades

-A tumour's grade, from 1 to 4, describes how its cells look under a microscope.
-The more these cells look like normal cells, the lower the grade and the lower the likelihood that the cancer will spread quickly.
+A tumour's grade describes how its cells look under a microscope.
+Tumours are generally graded from 1 to 4.
+A lower number means more normal-looking cells and a lower likelihood that the cancer will spread quickly.

-A grade 4 tumour, on the other hand, has cells that look very different from normal cells.
-Grade 4 tumours often grow quickly and spread rapidly.
+• A grade 4 tumour has cells that look very different from normal cells.
+These tumours often grow quickly and spread rapidly.

 Credits